BIBL 502

 Additional Info

-This course is available onsite and online.
+This course will be available onsite and online.
 Students must register for the online section to gain Zoom access to the course.

 Course lectures will be recorded, and students may be captured in course recordings.
 Access to lecture recordings is normally only given to online students who cannot reasonably be expected to attend the course live due to time zone differences.
 These students should contact the course instructor for permission to access recordings.